kbroman/MUGAarrays/README.md

 - compare the sequences and probe locations, and the markers with multiple hits, to the UNC annotation file

+Summary of findings:

+- the `unique` column in the UNC annotation file for the GigaMUGA array was messed up.

+- we should use `NA` for chromosome and position of markers whose probe does not have a single perfect match in the mouse genome assembly

+- for a small number of markers (the transversions, with two-bead Illumina probes), the probe sequence in the GeneSeek file includes the SNP and the SNP basepair positions in the UNC GigaMUGA file were off by 1.

+- For the markers with unique probes, the GigaMUGA annotation file has the correct chromosome and position (except for the off-by-1 cases), while the MegaMUGA annotation file has six markers with incorrect chromosome assignment.

+- There are a bunch of markers with different names but the same probe sequence.
+More troubling, there are 29 markers that are on both the MegaMUGA and GigaMUGA arrays but with different probes on the two arrays.
+These are switches from plus to minus strand but without changing the marker name, and for 8 of them, the sequence on one array is either not unique or has no perfect match in the genome.

+- I'm not sure what to do with the markers on the "P" chromosome (pseudoautosomal?)

 The following document describes what I've found:

 - [New MegaMUGA/GigaMUGA Annotations](https://kbroman.org/MUGAarrays/new_annotations.html)

 The new annotation files are in the [`UWisc`](UWisc) directory of this repository.
+This includes a file, [`mm_gm_commonmark_uwisc_v1.csv`](UWisc/mm_gm_commonmark_uwisc_v1.csv), indicating which markers are assaying common SNPs, within and between the two arrays.

 ---